 When it comes to deciding which strategy to consider to grow your retail business, a good place to start is by looking at the basket behaviour of your customers.
 What are they buying, and how can you use that information to improve your stores.

-In the above example, we found that Sub Category A and B have the highest share of wallet amongst your loyalty card members.
+In the above example, we found that Subcategories A and B have the highest share of wallet amongst your loyalty card members.
 But that’s not all.
 We’ve also found that Sub Category C and D drives traffic to your Convenience stores.

-Meanwhile, two thirds of all trips made to your Destination stores by shoppers is to buy a products within Sub Category A. Thus, increasing the range of products within Sub Category A would not only drive traffic upwards but it would also improve conversions.
+Meanwhile, two-thirds of all trips made to your Destination stores by shoppers is to buy products within Subcategory A. Thus, increasing the range of products within Subcategory A would not only drive traffic upwards but also improve conversions.

 Another opportunity for growth in your Destination store would be to encourage your customers to buy across Category F’s repertoire.
 To ensure growth in Convenience stores, you can look at driving up store visits.